JavaScript Fundamentals

 - Arrow functions are treated as variables (initialized to

-). - Regular function declarations are fully hoisted.
+undefined). - Regular function declarations are fully hoisted.

 - Arrow functions are treated as variables (initialized to